acidmasculinity/acidmasculinity.github.io/index.markdown

 other anons.
 There is also a list of primary sources of far-right media, internet culture and other media popular in these areas.

-Focused on the intersection of digital culture, deviant leisure activities and the far-right.
+Focuses on digital leisure, deviant subcultures and fascism.

 <section>
   <header>